pavan555/Invisible-Cloak/README.md

 I created Harry Potter's Invisible Cloak using Python OpenCV

+some reference is taken from Deeplearning Book and Internet

 ## If you want to do this in your Laptop or Computer then do the following

 ### The Requirements are